SOUYKING/m3u-playlist/README.md

 ## Disclaimer

 This playlist is for educational and personal use only.
-Respect copyright and licensing laws.

-## License

-[Choose an appropriate license for your repository.]
+Adult channels are excluded from this playlist.